ckruger0/IDD-Fa18-Lab3/README.md

 ### 2. Accelerometer

-**a.
-Include your accelerometer read-out code in your write-up.**
+<a href="https://github.com/ckruger0/IDD-Fa18-Lab3/blob/master/accel_lcd_print.ino">Accelerometer Read-Out Code</a>

 ### 3. IR Proximity Sensor

 **a.
 Describe the voltage change over the sensing range of the sensor.
 A sketch of voltage vs. distance would work also.
 Does it match up with what you expect from the datasheet?**<BR>
  There is increased voltage the closer you are to the proximity sensor (aside from a small drop off when you get too close), and it drops off rapidly as you move away from the sensor.
 This is roughly in line with what I expected from the datasheet, however their chart has a more pronounced parabolic shape.

 **b.
-Upload your merged code to your lab report repository and link to it here.**
+Upload your merged code to your lab report repository and link to it here.**<BR>

+ Building upon the prior accelerometer read-out code, I added the capability to write proximity data to the serial monitor, while the original accelerometer data writes to LCD:
+<a href = "https://github.com/ckruger0/IDD-Fa18-Lab3/blob/master/accel_vcnl_lcd.ino">Merged Code</a>

 ## Part D. Logging values to the EEPROM and reading them back